Linda Evans’ Corn Pudding recipe is a cross between corn pudding and cheese cornbread, and it is one of the yummiest side dishes you’ll ever eat.

 Corn pudding comes in two main types.
-The first is what I call a “custardy” corn pudding, Eggs and heavy cream are main ingredients in this soft, moist and “eggy” version.
-True to its name, it is much more a pudding consistency and is typically served with a spoon.
+The first is what I call a “custardy” corn pudding.
+Eggs and heavy cream are the main ingredients in this soft, moist and “eggy” version.
+True to its name, it is much more of a pudding consistency and is typically served with a spoon.

-This corn pudding goes beautifully with any type of meat, particularly ham, and it is also an excellent side to go with chili or stew.
-It is so yummy, I have a hard time stopping at one serving!
+This corn pudding goes beautifully with any type of meat, particularly ham.
+It is also an excellent side to go with chili or stew.
+It is so yummy, and I have a hard time stopping at one serving!

 The pan size used will determine the consistency of the bread.
 I always us a 2-quart glass pyrex.
 The pieces come out perfectly moist inside and just beginning to crisp at the edges of the dish.

-Make ahead: The corn pudding can be mixed ahead, spread into the baking dish, and refrigerated a day ahead.
+Make ahead: The corn pudding can be mixed, spread into the baking dish, and refrigerated a day ahead.
 I made some the day before Easter and baked it the next day.
-Leftovers reheat beatifully.
+Leftovers reheat beautifully.

 I love hearing from readers, so if you try this, please let me know how you liked it.
 As always, thanks so much for stopping by.
 Be blessed, and stay savvy!!!